Michael Massey Preview, Player Props: Royals vs. Mariners

 Michael Massey At The Plate

-- In 9.7% of his games this season, he has hit a home run, and 3.1% of his trips to the plate.
+- He has hit a home run in 9.6% of his games this year, and 3% of his trips to the dish.

-- Massey has driven home a run in 25 games this season (26.9%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..
+- Massey has had at least one RBI in 27.7% of his games this season (26 of 94), with two or more RBI 11 times (11.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.